 Nimble makes it simple to collaborate with your team to share contacts, activities, messages, deals, and more.
 Setting up Nimble is as easy as using it!

-After reviewing the easy to follow configuration guide below, you'll be able to quickly setup your Nimble account and start building stronger relationships with your customers and potential prospects.
+After reviewing the easy-to-follow configuration guide below, you'll be able to quickly set up your Nimble account and start building stronger relationships with your customers and potential prospects.